15 school lunches around the world

 Moules et Frites: Mussels and fries

-Above is a second photo of a school lunch in France.
+Above is the second photo of a school lunch in France.
 Frites or French fries and mussels is a very popular dish in France -especially in the south of France.
 Other than that, fries are not served very often.
 This dish has been served It has been served to my kids when they were in preschool as well as middle school and high school.

 A thing to note about French school meals.